There are four COVID-19 vaccines either approved or authorized for emergency use by the FDA.

 Learn when to consider the Johnson & Johnson vaccine.

 The Johnson & Johnson vaccine uses what’s known as "viral vector" technology.
 This means a harmless cold virus is engineered to contain the gene for the SARS-CoV-2 "spike" protein.
 Once someone gets this shot, their body mounts an immune response and produces antibodies that prevent them from a future severe COVID-19 infection.

 The Johnson & Johnson vaccine does not need to be transported frozen like the two currently authorized vaccines.
 This means it is easier to store and distribute to smaller offices and outlying areas.

 If you receive the Johnson & Johnson vaccine and experience any signs of a blood clot, including severe headaches, abdominal pain, leg pain or shortness of breath, contact your doctor or seek medical care immediately.

-COVID-19 has killed more than 750,000 people in the United States.
-This is significantly more deaths than other viruses that we routinely vaccinate against, such as influenza, which typically causes 24,000 to 62,000 deaths in the U.S. per year, according to the CDC.
+COVID-19 has killed more than one million people in the United States.
+This is significantly more deaths than other viruses that we routinely vaccinate against, such as influenza, which typically causes 12,000 to 52,000 deaths in the U.S. per year, according to the CDC.

 In addition to the high death toll, COVID-19 can also cause other long-term complications.
 The COVID-19 vaccine saves lives and decreases the likelihood of long term COVID-related problems involving the brain, heart and lungs.